mward2020/ai-case-study/README.md

 "Bomb and gouge" and basically means hitting the ball as far as possible off the tee, and not worrying too much if it's straight or not.
 In fact, the goal is to simply get the ball as close to the pin as possible, regardless of whether it's on the fairway or in the rough, long grass, or sand.
 Then, one simply "gouges" (or hacks) it out onto the green (easier said than done).
 This can require a lot of upper body strength, which is also a new trend in the game, and one that's certainly tied to the "bomb and gouge" mentality.
 Data science has shown that, no matter where the ball goes, the closer to the pin you are, the greater your chances of putting the ball in the cup and generating lower scores.
 All golfers still want to be accurate, but right now, the focus is on distance, because the numbers say that that's the key to lower scoring.

 Golf today is all about data, and that's an area where the game has exploded thanks to the influx of launch monitors.
-Like all other industries, the golf industry was swept up in the “Big Data” revolution, whereby club fittings went from a coach or fitter asking, “How did that one feel,” or, “you seem to be hitting it left...
+Like all other industries, the golf industry was swept up in the *Big Data* revolution, whereby club fittings went from a coach or fitter asking, “How did that one feel,” or, “you seem to be hitting it left...
 Let’s try something else,” to the use of launch monitors that can precisely measure any or all of the following swing and ball data:

 - Apex Height
 - Attack Angle